rokibhasansagar/FFmpeg-Builds/README.md

 ## Auto-Builds

-Builds run daily at 12:00 UTC (or GitHubs idea of that time) and are automatically released on success.
+Builds run daily at 02:00 UTC (or GitHubs idea of that time) and are automatically released on success.

 ### Release Retention Policy

-- The last build of each month is kept for two years.
+- The last build of past 6 months is kept for two years.
-- The last 14 daily builds are kept.
+- The last 7 daily builds are kept.

 ## Package List